Introduction to Steam, Humidity and Water Quality for Steam Generators

 Total suspended solids – close to none

 Does high pressure enable the outcome of steam or chemical reaction for H2O?
-The short answer is seldom, especially above 100°C. Long Answer.
+The short answer is seldom, especially above 100°C— for the long answer click Answer.

 More important is having an open-continuous dry high-quality steam system made by the OAB and HGA generators, where molecules of H2O can enable more of the desired reaction because of continuous production.
 This is a steam generator.

-As the total pressure of a system decreases, the relatHumiditydity will decrease because the pressure will decrease, and the saturation pressure does not change much at the same temperature.
-Likewise, as the total pressure of a system increases, the relatHumiditydity will increase until saturation is reached.
+As the total pressure of a system decreases, the Relative Humidity will decrease.
+Likewise, as the total pressure of a system increases, the Relative Humidity will increase until saturation is reached.

 Water saturation pressure at a temperature